aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 public endpoints of the Orderer Service Node.
 It also contains the default username/passwords for various users in the Fabric network.
 In a production network you would not be sharing these via a configuration file.

 You can do this using the S3 method below, or by copying and pasting the file contents, or by using the SCP.
+If you choose to copy/paste the file contents, be careful of the line feeds.
+Cloud9 seems to update multi-line strings, such as long keys, by adding line feeds.

 To copy using S3: